AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 According To [Let's Encrypt](https://letsencrypt.org/docs/dst-root-ca-x3-expiration-september-2021/), the issuer of the Virtualsmarthome.xyz certificate, it might be necessary to use the new "ISRG Root X1" certificate instead.
 The certificate is available here: https://letsencrypt.org/certs/isrgrootx1.pem and is valid until year 2035.
 The current code is already using the new Root CA certificate and the program is working well with it.

-But I will monitor the situation end of Sptember/November 2021 anyway and do necessary changes in the code.

 ## Create Alexa Routines
 In the Alexa App you can then create two routines.
 One is the routine for alarm activities (play sound, speak text etc.).
 And the second is a notification tone, as a reminder to disarm the alarm system when coming back home.
 There is 15 seconds alarm delay until the alarm is raised.